InfiTrail/skins/README.md

 these are all skins that i use <br>
 if smth is broken lmk
-i tend to change the skins elements from time to time
+i tend to change the skin elements from time to time
 <br>
 # [sadness within (fixed)](https://mega.nz/file/8yxBgBib#Idj2vcUqzBaxUnjeO6fhIzIOwRCgUhA6oQUUlcpvBQg)
 ![](https://github.com/InfiTrail/skins/assets/137624518/17215dc4-b316-4dfe-a734-1d79b254f7b9)